-Intuitively, the inverse of inverse participation ratio ($I^{-1}$) can be a natural measure of a delocalization.
-However, we consider a logarithm of $I^{-1}$ instead of $I^{-1}$ itself, which enables us to extend the concept of delocalization to the information theory.
+Intuitively, the inverse of the inverse participation ratio $I^{-1}$ can be a natural measure of delocalisation.
+However, we consider the logarithm of $I^{-1}$ instead of $I^{-1}$, which enables us to extend the concept of delocalisation to the information theory.

-For this, we introduce the R\'{e}nyi entropy~\cite{A60,X19}.
-It is a generalization of the Shannon entropy, the Hartley entropy, the min-entropy and the collision entropy~\cite{A60}.
-Its definition of order $\alpha$ with discrete probability distribution $\{\rho_{i}\}$, where $\alpha \geq 0$ and $\alpha \neq 1$ is
+To achieve this, we first introduce the definition of R\'{e}nyi entropy~\cite{R61,D19}, which is a generalisation of the Shannon entropy, Hartley entropy, min-entropy, and collision entropy~\cite{R61}.
+The definition of order $\alpha$ R\'{e}nyi entropy for a discrete probability distribution $\{\rho_{j}\}$ (with $\alpha \geq 0$ and $\alpha \neq 1$) is given by